-There were 347 motorcycle fatalities in 20171 (the latest available statistics), a nine per cent increase on the previous year.
-Bearing in mind that motorcyclists make up less than three per cent of vehicles on the UK’s roads, the disproportionately high figure shows how risky motorcycling can be.
+There were 336 motorcycle fatalities in 20191 (the latest available statistics), a five per cent fall on the previous year, but still accounting for 19 per cent of all road deaths.
+Motorcyclists make up less than three per cent of vehicles on the UK’s roads, so the disproportionately high figure shows how risky motorcycling can be.

-“That’s why we’re not only encouraging riders to give themselves a ‘skills MOT’ during the early part of this season, we’re also urging drivers and pedestrians to make a special point of looking out for motorcyclists, especially at junctions.
-After all, it’s here around 30 riders are killed or injured every day.
+“But we’re also urging drivers and pedestrians to make a special point of looking out for motorcyclists, especially at junctions where riders are particularly at risk.”

 Follow GEM’s five simple ‘lifesaver’ safety tips and reduce the risk of being involved in a collision: